How to Write a Children’s Fiction Book

 This 250+ ebook or paperback is actually a ‘course in a book.‘ It’s taken directly from my 8 week eCourse of the same title and gives you all the basics of writing fiction for children, finding a publisher or agent, and marketing books.
 (The e-course offers personal feedback and editing from me on the assignments.)

-How to Write a Children’s Fiction Book discusses everything related to writing fiction for children – it’s a detailed ‘writing, publishing, and book marketing’ map from Point A to Point Z.
+How to Write a Children’s Fiction Book is detailed and discusses everything related to writing fiction for children, and it touches on publishing and book marketing.

 Okay, so you want some more convincing?
 Well before you read on, it’s important you know I’m qualified to offer this kind of book.